Hansville, Washington: 19th century

 Point No Point was first sighted by a European settler, and given its English name, during the United States Exploring Expedition of Puget Sound in 1841.
 Expedition leader Charles Wilkes gave the site its name because it appears much less of a promontory at close range than it does from a distance.

 On January 25, 1855, Isaac Stevens, the governor of the newly organized Washington Territory, summoned a treaty council to Point No Point, which was attended by 1,200 American Indians of the Chimakum, Klallam, and Skokomish tribes, Point No Point being a central midpoint between the tribal centers.
 The Point No Point Treaty was signed between the United States and the delegates of the tribes the following day.

-The first regular residents of Hansville were the lightkeepers of the Point No Point Light, which was constructed in 1879.
+The first non-indigenous residents of Hansville were the lightkeepers of the Point No Point Light, which was constructed in 1879.
 In 1893 a Norwegian fisherman, the community's first permanent settler not affiliated with the lighthouse, came to the area.
 He was soon followed by other Norwegian emigres, including Hans Zachariasen, for whom Hansville was ultimately named.